What is International Human Resource Management (IHRM)?

-The decision making processes in such organisation give weightage to local issues and concerns without deviating from the core value system of the organisation.
+The decision making processes in such organisations give weightage to local issues and concerns without deviating from the core value system of the organisation.
 Managing such an organisation need quick decision making and continuous monitoring of all functions across the globe.
-The IT-enabled integrated systems like ERPs have made it possible to achieve the above stated objectives in a very smooth manner.
+The IT-enabled integrated systems like ERPs have made it possible to achieve the above-stated objectives in a very smooth manner.

 In these companies mobility of talent is frequent.
 Top positions are manned by people from any country.
 Professionalism is the diving force and equal opportunity irrespective of race, cast, religion, nationality, gender etc is one of their strong core values.

 Geocentric approach is highly professional hence need very competent leaders at the top.
 Their training and coaching is given high importance by such companies.
-Generally such companies believe and follow ‘home grown talent’strategy.
-The spend huge efforts in developing talent which is Culture fit.
+Generally, such companies believe and follow ‘homegrown talent strategy.
+They spend huge efforts in developing talent which is Culture fit.